 \section{Transitive groups of prime squared degree}

-Let $n$ be a positive integer.
+Let $n$ be a positive integer, and denote by $\fS_{n}$ the symmetric group of $n$ letters.
 Recall that a \emph{transitive group of degree $n$} (or, a \emph{transitive subgroup of $\fS_{n}$}) is a subgroup of $\fS_{n}$ of which the action on the set $\Z/n$ is transitive.
-Following \cite[\S 4]{Oki2025a}, we refer to a subgroup of the form $G\cap \Stab_{\fS_{n}}(i)$, where $i\in \Z/n$, as a \emph{corresponding subgroup} of $G$.

 Here, we mainly discuss the case where $n=p^{2}$, where $p$ is a prime number.
 Moreover, we recall some facts on transitive groups of prime power degree.

 \begin{lem}[{\cite[Theorem 3.2]{Hasegawa2020}}] Let $p$ be a prime number, and $n$ a positive integer.
-Consider a transitive group $G$ of degree $p^{n}$ with its corresponding subgroup $H$.
-Then, a $p$-Sylow subgroup of $G_{p}$ of $G$ is a transitive group of degree $p^{n}$, and $H\cap G_{p}$ is a corresponding subgroup of $G_{p}$. \end{lem}
+Consider a transitive group $G$ of degree $p^{n}$ with its one point stabilizer $H$.
+Then, a $p$-Sylow subgroup of $G_{p}$ of $G$ is a transitive group of degree $p^{n}$, and $H\cap G_{p}$ is a one point stabilizer in $G_{p}$. \end{lem}